 Active, articulate resistance.
 Concerns about quality, hallucination, ethics, jobs, IP, or “we’re a craft business.”
 Sceptics in senior or technical roles disproportionately suppress peer adoption.

 Looks compliant.
 Says the right things in meetings.
 Doesn’t use the tools.
-The hardest group to detect and often the largest — they’re why your dashboard numbers don’t match your all-hands rhetoric.
+The hardest group to detect and often the largest: they’re why your dashboard numbers don’t match your all-hands rhetoric.

 The 85% Rule: training format determines your ceiling

-The first archetype — The Untrained — is usually the largest.
+The first archetype, The Untrained, is usually the largest.
 The reason isn’t capacity.
 It’s format.
 We see this pattern consistently across mid-market rollouts:

-daily AI usage among employees
+| Training format | Daily AI usage among employees |

 In our engagements, the typical archetype mix in a stalled programme is roughly 30% Untrained, 30% Overloaded, 15% Inert, 5–10% Sceptic, and 15–20% Quiet Refuser.
 Yours will differ.
 Find out before you intervene.